pr0pz/scene-release-parser/README.md

 ## License

-scene-release-parser is licensed under the MIT License (MIT).
+release-parser is licensed under the MIT License (MIT).